kimtaerimm/ITE-GOYO/README.md

 not yet
 ## V. Related Work
 ### Foundational Studies (Theoretical Background)
-This project is built upon state-of-the-art research in audio event classification, leveraging transfer learning from large-scale pre-trained models to ensure reliability and efficiency.
+This project is built upon state-of-the-art research in efficient deep learning and audio event classification.
+We leveraged transfer learning from large-scale pre-trained models to ensure both reliability and real-time performance.
-•	MobileNets (Backbone Architecture)
+#### MobileNets (Backbone Architecture)
-[1] A. G. Howard et al., "MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications," arXiv preprint arXiv:1704.04861, 2017. o	Relevance: This paper introduces the MobileNetV1 architecture, which utilizes depthwise separable convolutions to drastically reduce computational cost ($MACs$).
-We cited this work to justify our choice of YAMNet as a lightweight backbone suitable for low-latency inference on edge devices.
-•	PANNs (Comparative Benchmark)
+#### PANNs (Comparative Benchmark)
-[2] Q. Kong et al., "PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition," IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 28, pp. 2880-2894, 2020. o	Relevance: This study proposes Cnn14 (PANNs), a state-of-the-art audio classification model.
-We utilized this model as a comparative benchmark to analyze the trade-offs between model size, accuracy, and latency, ultimately confirming that lighter models are more effective for our specific ANC application.
-•	AudioSet (Pre-training Dataset)
+#### AudioSet (Pre-training Dataset)
-[3] J. F. Gemmeke et al., "Audio Set: An ontology and human-labeled dataset for audio events," in Proc.
-IEEE ICASSP, 2017, pp. 776-780. o	Relevance: This paper details the large-scale dataset used to pre-train the YAMNet model.
-Referencing this validates that our model possesses a robust foundational understanding of general audio features before we applied transfer learning with our custom appliance dataset.

 ### Implementation Tools & Libraries
 The system implementation relies on standard open-source libraries for deep learning and audio signal processing to ensure reproducibility and stability.
-•	Deep Learning Frameworks:
+#### Deep Learning Frameworks
-o	TensorFlow & Keras: Utilized for building the custom classifier head, managing the 2-Phase Fine-Tuning loop, and executing the model optimization for edge deployment. o	PyTorch: Used to implement and evaluate the PANNs (Cnn14) model for performance benchmarking.
++ **TensorFlow & Keras:** Utilized as the primary framework for building the custom classifier head, managing the 2-Phase Fine-Tuning loop, and executing model optimization for edge deployment.
++ **PyTorch:** Used to implement and evaluate the PANNs (Cnn14) model for performance benchmarking.
-•	Audio Processing:
+#### Audio Processing
-o	Librosa: Utilized for core audio preprocessing tasks, including loading audio files, resampling to 16kHz, trimming silence ($top\_db=30$), and generating spectrograms for analysis. o	SoundDevice: Integrated for real-time low-latency audio stream acquisition from distributed reference microphones.
++ **Librosa:** Utilized for core audio preprocessing tasks, including loading audio files, resampling to 16kHz, trimming silence ($top\_db=30$), and generating spectrograms for analysis.
++ **SoundDevice:** Integrated for real-time low-latency audio stream acquisition from distributed reference microphones.
-•	Data Acquisition:
+#### Data Acquisition
-o	Freesound API: Used to programmatically crawl and filter high-quality datasets based on specific query tags and CC0/CC-BY licenses to address data scarcity.
++ **Freesound API:** Used to programmatically crawl and filter high-quality datasets based on specific query tags and CC0/CC-BY licenses to address data scarcity.
 ## VI.
 Conclusion
 not yet